I was on the range… had no clue.

 Amicus briefs in the case were filed by The Reporter’s Committee for Freedom of the Press and National Press Photographer’s Association.

 Cowan, the Reno, Nevada attorney who handled the case from its inception, said “When federal appellate judges write compelling words that, ‘The free press is the guardian of the public interest, and the independent judiciary is the guardian of the free press,’ in my opinion they demonstrate their true heroism in standing guard for First Amendment freedoms.
 And, they give press members like Ms. Laura Leigh hope that someone is looking out for them.”
+(This case was written by two people and two people only.
+Laura Leigh and Gordon Cowan.
+All briefs, no matter when or where filed, have no other authorship no matter any claims made.
+Legal filings, dates, bear this truth).

 In a call from the Nevada wilderness late Tuesday to Horseback Magazine, Leigh reported she is still being denied access to observe the handling the animals in temporary holding by the contractor at Stone Cabin in Tonopah despite her victory in federal court today.